-AntiPREG Kit as an Abortion Pill is manufactured by all recommendations from Obstetricians and Gynecologists around the world.
-It can be used in a medical facility or at home under the supervision of a doctor.
+AntiPREG Kit as an Abortion Pill is manufactured by all recommendations from Obstetricians and Gynecologists worldwide.
+The Kit can be used in a medical facility or at home under the supervision of a doctor.

 What is the AntiPREG Kit, and how does it work?
 What medications is it made up of?
 What can you do with it?

 Here’s everything you need to know about obtaining and using an Abortion Pill Kit online.
-Other abortion medicines are available in our pharmacy: KillPreg Kit.
+In addition, other abortion medicines are available in our pharmacy: KillPreg Kit.

 What effect does the AntiPREG Kit have on unwanted pregnancies?